trigo-at/run-command-service/README.md

   echo "Hello from Run Command Service!" echo "Current date: $(date)" echo "Custom environment variable: $CUSTOM_VAR"
+runInBackground: false
 ```

+* `command`: The shell command to be executed.
+* `runInBackground`: If set to true, the command will be spawned as a background process.
 ## Usage

 ### Starting the Service